 A hybrid film and digital camera, the Fujifilm Instax Mini LiPlay wraps up the best of film photography with digital convenience.
 The LiPlay has several features in common with the SQ20, except the prints are smaller — and you can actually print the photos that already exist on yout phone, thanks to a wireless connection built-in.

-With the LiPlay, you get Instax Mini film photos, but with perks like a screen to preview your shot.
-Controls are minimal.
-You can turn the flash on and off, but can’t tweak exposure settings.
-Focus is also locked in the center.
-And since it’s designed to print out instant photos where imperfection is part of the charm, the digital sensor isn’t exactly great quality (read: your phone is better).
+With the LiPlay, you get Instax Mini film photos, but with additional perks, including a screen where you can preview your shot.
+But, like a lot of instant cameras in this price range, you will find that your controls are minimal.
+While you can turn the flash on and off manually, you can’t actually tweak the exposure settings.
+Focus is also locked in the center so you can’t adjust it at all.
+And since it’s designed to print out instant photos where imperfection is part of the charm, the digital sensor isn’t exactly the greatest quality (read: your phone is capable of taking better photos).

-None of those things are unexpected for an instant film camera.
-Our biggest complaint was simply that the battery life didn’t last as long as we’d like, although if you aren’t constantly connecting to the camera’s Wi-Fi, you’ll probably have better results.
+Our biggest complaint was simply that the battery life didn’t last as long as we’d like, you can only get around 100 prints with a fully charged battery, and it takes two to three hours to recharge.
+However, if you aren’t constantly connecting to the camera’s Wi-Fi, you will probably have better results.

-The Mini LiPlay is one of the more fun instant cameras that we’ve tried.
-It functions just like an instant camera with a screen, or you can use it as a mobile printer for your smartphone snaps.
-An audio feature will record ten seconds of audio and “print” the audio into a QR code.
-Hand that image to a friend, and a scan of that QR code reveals the audio.
-For an instant camera that’s both fun and versatile, the Mini LiPlay is a good choice.
+The is one of the more fun instant cameras that we’ve tried.
+It functions just like an instant camera with a screen, but you can also use it as a mobile printer for your smartphone snaps.
+It’s compatible with apps available in the App Store or Google Play.
+Additionally, there is an audio feature that will record ten seconds of audio and “print” the audio into a QR code.
+Hand that image to a friend, and a quick scan of that QR code reveals the audio.
+Even if you don’t get award-winning shots every time, the Mini LiPlay is a good choice if you’re looking for something fun, user-friendly, and versatile.

 - The best travel cameras for 2020